unstoppablecarl/metalsmith-navigation/Readme.md

         * if ALL dirs should be included as nav nodes */
         includeDirs: false,

+        /*
+        * should be set to true if you are using plugin metalsmith-clean-urls */
+        cleanUrls: false,
     },

     // ... any number of navConfigs may be created